jvmohr/dataScience/README.md

 # TF2
 * TF2 Data.ipynb - gets playtime, stats, and inventory for Team Fortress 2 and saves refined and raw data in json and html files, respectively
 * Steam Total Gametime.ipynb - small notebook to compute total playtime with one of html files saved from previous notebook
+* Scrape Player Count.ipynb - notebook to scrape player counts for games on Steam

 # Baseball
 * Located [here](https://github.com/jvmohr/baseballStuff)